-As described in "Setting and Overseeing Strategy" on pages 33 to 34 below, the Board actively discusses, determines and oversees the Company's strategies intended to unlock value for the Company and its shareholders and ensure the durability, sustainability, and stability of the business.
-The Board believes that

-Ms. Higgins' skills and experience detailed on page 18 as well as her deep knowledge of the Company make her an invaluable leader of the Board and resource to the CEO and management, particularly at this crucial juncture.
-The Chair determines the information sent to Board, the Board's meeting agendas, and meeting schedules to assure that the Board is properly informed with respect to agenda items in advance and that there is sufficient time for discussion of agenda items at the meetings.
+At that time, the Board also committed to selecting a new independent Chair whose tenure would begin following the 2023 Annual Meeting and subsequently elected Ms. Higgins, an independent Director, as Chair effective immediately following the 2023 Annual Meeting.
+As described in "Setting and Overseeing Strategy" on page 21 below, the Board actively discusses, determines and oversees the Company's strategies intended to unlock value for the Company and its shareholders and ensure the durability, sustainability, and stability of the business.
+The Board believes that Ms. Higgins' skills and experience detailed on page 8 as well as her deep knowledge of the Company will make the Chair an invaluable leader of the Board and resource to the CEO and management, particularly as the Company prepares to enter Phase 2 of its previously announced two-phased strategic vision.
+The Chair determines the information sent to Board, its meeting agendas, and meeting schedules to assure that the Board is properly informed with respect to agenda items in advance and that there is sufficient time for discussion of agenda items at the meetings.
 The Chair presides at all meetings of shareholders and serves as point person for shareholders wishing to communicate with the Board.
 The Chair of the Board also serves as Chair of the Executive Committee.
 The independent Chair also presides at executive sessions of the independent Directors and has the authority to call meetings of the independent Directors.
 As set forth in the Corporate Governance Principles, the independent Chair is responsible for appointing a Director to serve as Vice Chair.
 The Vice Chair serves on the Executive Committee and, in the absence of the Chair, presides over Board meetings.
 Upon her election as Chair, Ms. Higgins appointed Mr. Parrish to serve as Vice Chair of the Board.

 Mr. Smith is tasked with leading the daily management and performance of the business, which include, among other responsibilities, building and enhancing the Company's commercial excellence and executing on its strategy to increase access to quality medicines and services through the Global Healthcare Gateway® and further move up the value chain by focusing on more complex and innovative products to build a more durable higher margin portfolio, while continuing to explore opportunities to unlock shareholder value.
-The Board continues to believe that Mr. Smith's experience and expertise positions him to manage the global nature and complexity of a business that we believe will continue on a path of growth.
+The Board continues to believe that Mr. Smith is well suited to lead the Company as it prepares to enter Phase 2 of its previously announced strategy and that his experience and expertise positions him to manage the global nature and complexity of a business that we believe is on a path to growth.

 The Board has also adopted the corporate governance policies and practices set forth below that promote a strong and effective Board that provides independent oversight.